 Option 2: AI used

-I, [insert name here], hereby confirm that I used [insert AI system(s) and link(s)] to [specific use of generative artificial intelligence] [number of iterations/drafts].
-The tool(s) was/were used to provide [describe content used in task].
-The output from the tool(s) was/were modified by .
+I, [Jennifer Choubassi], hereby confirm that I used ChatGPT (chatgpt.com) to debug and check errors a handful of times.
+The tool(s) was/were used to provide assistance in debugging and understanding errors in code, or issues with execution.
+The output from the tool(s) was/were modified by fixing syntax and troubleshooting connectivity.

 When using AI, I have ensured that the work produced is still my own and I understand that submitting unmodified output from a generative AI tool as my own is NOT acceptable.
 I understand that I am expected to build on the output, ensuring any submissions are my own ideas and knowledge.